Vulcan-Security/.github/profile/README.md

 ---

-**Projects Coming Soon So Stay Tuned And People Wanted That Have Knowledge Of Networking, Hacking Of Any Kind, Languages Such As; C++, C, Java, Bash, Python, Javascript Please Email Me If You Wanna Join And You Have These Skills**
+**Projects Coming Soon So Stay Tuned And People Wanted That Have Knowledge Of Networking, Hacking Of Any Kind, Languages Such As; C++, C, Java, Bash, Python, Javascript**

 </div>